koorchik/LIVR/README.md

 Language Independent Validation Rules Specification (v0.4)
 ===================================================

-I tryed a lot of validators but I did not find any that meet all my needs.
+I tried a lot of validators but I did not find any that meet all my needs.
 So, it was decided to create the ideal validator.

 Requirements: